Bordeaux & Dordogne

 12. Can I combine Bordeaux with another region?

-Yes — Paris, Loire Valley, Basque Country, or Provence combine beautifully for an extended French journey.
+Yes — Paris, the Loire Valley, the Basque Country, or Provence combine beautifully for an extended French journey.